 Sandberg Phoenix and von Gontard P.C.

 Summer Associate, 2011

-Cody represents employers in various aspects of employment litigation and labor law.
+Cody represents employers spanning several industries in various aspects of employment litigation and labor law.

-In his work for railroad clients, Cody assists with federal lawsuits filed under the Federal Railroad Safety Act and Railway Labor Act (RLA), and in doing so has worked on successful strike injunction motions hinging on "major" or "minor" dispute classification under the RLA's major/minor standard.
+In his work for railroad clients, Cody assists with federal lawsuits filed under the Federal Railroad Safety Act and Railway Labor Act (RLA), and in doing so has worked on successful strike injunction motions under the RLA's major/minor standard.
 He additionally represents employers in a wide range of industries in litigation stemming from covenants not to compete and has experience handling discharge and contract interpretation grievances in arbitration.

 Cody combines his strong analytical skills and persuasive writing techniques to craft substantive briefs and motions that convey complex legal analysis in a clear, succinct manner.
 He has significant experience in conducting depositions, negotiating and drafting settlement agreements, and working closely with clients to coordinate written discovery and develop effective trial strategies.